One in four Augustana students receives a PELL Grant. In total, 99% get financial aid, which includes Augustana merit scholarships up to $28,000.

-Ranked among the U.S. News Best Colleges for 2019, Augustana is more affordable than families might think.
+Ranked among the U.S. News & World Report’s "Best Colleges for 2022," Augustana is more affordable than families might think.
 Once they receive their financial aid packages, students and families can be surprised at the cost difference between a private, independent college and a large, regional public university.

 It’s a difference that can be missed during a family’s initial review of college costs.
 And it can make all the difference to a student's college choice.

 Kassidy Belcher ’21 thought she wanted a large school where she could blend into a crowd.
 She applied to Purdue University and Marquette University, and then added Augustana to her list when she saw she could apply test-optional.

 “After I came to visit campus, I fell in love… but my parents definitely showed concerns when it came to the sticker price.”

 The “sticker price” is a school’s published cost of tuition, fees, housing and meals.
 Financial aid, including institutional scholarships, grants and loans, doesn’t factor into the sticker price.

 Since students don’t receive financial aid packages from schools until weeks after their acceptance, the final cost is an unknown that can weigh on their minds, even with the Net Price Calculator provided on most college websites.
 But the wait can be worth it.